 Corporal punishment can also have emotional and psychological effects, both short- and long-term, such as:

 - Causing embarrassment, humiliation, a sense of worthlessness, anger, resentment, and confusion.

 - Causing children to have trouble forming close relationships, especially intimate relationships, with others later in life.

 There are lots of other ways to discipline your child.
 Effective alternatives to corporal punishment depend on the age of your child and include:

 - Using distraction.

 - Talking about why a certain behavior is wrong and what can be done instead.

 - Creating consequences for actions that violate acceptable behaviors within your family.

 Research has shown that positive reinforcement is more effective than corporal punishment.
-Catch your child doing something right and praise him or her.
-Don't wait until your child has done something wrong to notice his or her behavior.
+Catch your child doing something right and praise your child.
+Don't wait until your child has done something wrong to notice their behavior.